garfieldnate/Sublime-Soar-Tools/Readme.md

 ###SoarUnit

 If you have [JSoar/SoarUnit](https://code.google.com/p/jsoar/wiki/SoarUnit) on your computer, you can run it with a build command (ctrl+b or command+b) when you have a SoarUnit file open.
 You will, however, need to specify the location of SoarUnit if it is not in your PATH.
 You may also wish to test using C Soar.
-To specify these settings, go to Preferences --> Package Settings --> Soar-Tools --> Settings - User.
+To specify these settings, go to Preferences --> Package Settings --> Soar Tools --> Settings - User.
 These are your available settings:

     {
         // If added to your system path, "soarunit" is fine; otherwise,